-Sweet Potato Gingerbread Waffles made with whole wheat flour and scented with festive spices.
+Sweet Potato Waffles made with whole wheat flour and scented with festive gingerbread spices.
 This easy recipe makes perfect healthy freezer waffles that you can simply pop in the toaster when you’re in the mood for waffles.
+A great make-ahead breakfast for any time!

 When I was a kid, we were not allowed downstairs on Christmas morning until We Wish You A Merry Christmas started playing on our ancient record player.
-It was on actual vinyl, sung by Englebert Humperdinck, and set on a timer to start playing around eight o’clock in the morning.
+It was on actual vinyl, and set on a timer to start playing around eight o’clock in the morning.

 Have you tried a store-bought toaster waffle recently?
 Let me tell you, even with all that childhood nostalgia wrapped up around them, they are not good.
 So cardboardy!
 That chemical after taste!
 And, they make your teeth feel weird… what is that?!
 Our juvenile tastebuds did not know what’s what.